By Robert Schrader | Published on February 3, 2026

 Catherine Palace in Winter, St. Petersburg, Russia

 As had been the case in Moscow with Sergiyev Posad, I spent my second day visiting St. Petersburg just outside the center, in the small city of Pushkin.
-My destination here was to visit Catherine Palace, which as its name suggests was the former residence of Catherine the Great — well, one of them.
+My destination here was to visit Catherine Palace, which, as its name suggests, was the former residence of Catherine the Great — well, one of them.

 The silver lining of the experience was the plentiful vodka on offer throughout.
 Again, I couldn't keep up with any of the Russian men around me on this front either.
 Still, it softened my perception of a ritual that I struggled to see as relaxing.